-Explore the Pergamon Museum, the most famous part of the Museum Island, with three impressive collections.
-See pieces of antiquity, discover the…
+Visit the Pergamon Museum, the most famous part of the Berlin Museum Island, with 3 impressive collections.
+See pieces from antiquity, discover the…

 Use your Museum Pass Berlin for a truly flexible cultural itinerary.
 Follow your whims and wishes to whichever of the over 50 museums you choose over…